minde8888/KudosApp/README.md

 # Kudos API

-Api able to give kudos and exchange received.
-Make specific month kudos report.
+Kudos API is a software application that allows users to give and exchange kudos.
+The main purpose of this application is to provide a specific monthly report of the kudos received.